BlinkID/blinkid-android/README.md

 Each license key contains information about which features are allowed to use and which are not.
 This exception indicates that your production license does not allow using of specific `Recognizer` object.
 You should contact [support](http://help.microblink.com) to check if provided license is OK and that it really contains all features that you have purchased.

-#### <a name="invalidLicenseKey"></a> I get `InvalidLicenseKeyException` with trial license key
+#### <a name="invalid-license-key"></a> I get `InvalidLicenseKeyException` with trial license key

 Whenever you construct any `Recognizer` object or any other object that derives from [`Entity`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/Entity.html), a check whether license allows using that object will be performed.
 If license is not set prior constructing that object, you will get `InvalidLicenseKeyException`.
 We recommend setting license as early as possible in your app, ideally in `onCreate` callback of your [Application singleton](https://developer.android.com/reference/android/app/Application.html).

-#### <a name="missingResources"></a> When my app starts, I get exception telling me that some resource/class cannot be found or I get `ClassNotFoundException`
+#### <a name="missing-resources"></a> When my app starts, I get exception telling me that some resource/class cannot be found or I get `ClassNotFoundException`

 This usually happens when you perform integration into [Eclipse project](#eclipseIntegration) and you forget to add resources or native libraries into the project.
 You must alway take care that same versions of both resources, assets, java library and native libraries are used in combination.
 Combining different versions of resources, assets, java and native libraries will trigger crash in SDK.
 This problem can also occur when you have performed improper integration of _BlinkID_ SDK into your SDK.
-Please read how to [embed _BlinkID_ inside another SDK](#embedAAR).
+Please read how to [embed _BlinkID_ inside another SDK](#embed-aar).

-#### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`
+#### <a name="unsatisfied-link-error"></a> When my app starts, I get `UnsatisfiedLinkError`

-This error happens when JVM fails to load some native method from native library If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _BlinkID_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
+This error happens when JVM fails to load some native method from native library If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _BlinkID_ SDK with [third party SDKs that contain native code](#combine-native-libraries).
 If this error also happens in our integration sample apps, then it may indicate a bug in the SDK that is manifested on specific device.
 Please report that to our [support team](http://help.microblink.com).

-#### <a name="lateMetadata1"></a> I've added my callback to `MetadataCallbacks` object, but it is not being called
+#### <a name="late-metadata1"></a> I've added my callback to `MetadataCallbacks` object, but it is not being called

-Make sure that after adding your callback to `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processingEventsImportantNote).
+Make sure that after adding your callback to `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processing-eventsImportantNote).

-#### <a name="lateMetadata2"></a> I've removed my callback to `MetadataCallbacks` object, and now app is crashing with `NullPointerException`
+#### <a name="late-metadata2"></a> I've removed my callback to `MetadataCallbacks` object, and now app is crashing with `NullPointerException`

-Make sure that after removing your callback from `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processingEventsImportantNote).
+Make sure that after removing your callback from `MetadataCallbacks` you have applied changes to `RecognizerRunnerView` or `RecognizerRunner` as described in [this section](#processing-eventsImportantNote).

-#### <a name="statefulRecognizer"></a> In my `onScanningDone` callback I have the result inside my `Recognizer`, but when scanning activity finishes, the result is gone
+#### <a name="stateful-recognizer"></a> In my `onScanningDone` callback I have the result inside my `Recognizer`, but when scanning activity finishes, the result is gone

 This usually happens when using `RecognizerRunnerView` and forgetting to pause the `RecognizerRunnerView` in your `onScanningDone` callback.
 Then, as soon as `onScanningDone` happens, the result is mutated or reset by additional processing that `Recognizer` performs in the time between end of your `onScanningDone` callback and actual finishing of the scanning activity.
-For more information about statefulness of the `Recognizer` objects, check [this section](#recognizerConcept).
+For more information about statefulness of the `Recognizer` objects, check [this section](#recognizer-concept).

-#### <a name="transactionTooLarge"></a> I am using built-in activity to perform scanning and after scanning finishes, my app crashes with `IllegalStateException` stating `Data cannot be saved to intent because its size exceeds intent limit`.
+#### <a name="transaction-too-large"></a> I am using built-in activity to perform scanning and after scanning finishes, my app crashes with `IllegalStateException` stating `Data cannot be saved to intent because its size exceeds intent limit`.

 This usually happens when you use `Recognizer` that produces image or similar large object inside its `Result` and that object exceeds the Android intent transaction limit.
 You should enable different intent data transfer mode.
-For more information about this, [check this section](#intentOptimization).
-Also, instead of using built-in activity, you can use [`RecognizerRunnerFragment` with built-in scanning overlay](#recognizerRunnerFragment).
+For more information about this, [check this section](#intent-optimization).
+Also, instead of using built-in activity, you can use [`RecognizerRunnerFragment` with built-in scanning overlay](#recognizer-runner-fragment).

-#### <a name="transactionTooLarge2"></a> After scanning finishes, my app freezes
+#### <a name="transaction-too-large2"></a> After scanning finishes, my app freezes

 This usually happens when you attempt to transfer standalone `Result` that contains images or similar large objects via Intent and the size of the object exceeds Android intent transaction limit.
 Depending on the device, you will get either [TransactionTooLargeException](https://developer.android.com/reference/android/os/TransactionTooLargeException.html), a simple message `BINDER TRANSACTION FAILED` in log and your app will freeze or your app will get into restart loop.
-We recommend that you use `RecognizerBundle` and its API for sending `Recognizer` objects via Intent in a more safe manner ([check this section](#intentOptimization) for more information).
+We recommend that you use `RecognizerBundle` and its API for sending `Recognizer` objects via Intent in a more safe manner ([check this section](#intent-optimization) for more information).
 However, if you really need to transfer standalone `Result` object (e.g. `Result` object obtained by cloning `Result` object owned by specific `Recognizer` object), you need to do that using global variables or singletons within your application.
 Sending large objects via Intent is not supported by Android.

-#### <a name="directApiBadPerformance"></a> Scanning with a camera works better than a recognition of images by using the `Direct API`
+#### <a name="direct-api-bad-performance"></a> Scanning with a camera works better than a recognition of images by using the `Direct API`

 When automatic scanning of camera frames with our camera management is used (provided camera overlays or direct usage of `RecognizerRunnerView`), we use a stream of video frames and send multiple images to the recognition to boost reading accuracy.
 Also, we perform frame quality analysis and combine scanning results from multiple camera frames.
 On the other hand, when you are using the Direct API with a single image per document side, we cannot combine multiple images.
 We do our best to extract as much information as possible from that image.
 In some cases, when the quality of the input image is not good enough, for example, when the image is blurred or when glare is present, we are not able to successfully read the document.

-#### <a name="networkRequiredError"></a> I am getting a ‘Network required’ error when I'm on a private network
+#### <a name="network-required-error"></a> I am getting a ‘Network required’ error when I'm on a private network

 Online trial licenses require a public network access for validation purposes.
 See [Licensing issues](#licensing-issues).

-#### <a name="ocrResultForbidden"></a> `onOcrResult()` method in my `OcrCallback` is never invoked and all `Result` objects always return `null` in their OCR result getters
+#### <a name="ocr-result-forbidden"></a> `onOcrResult()` method in my `OcrCallback` is never invoked and all `Result` objects always return `null` in their OCR result getters

 In order to be able to obtain raw OCR result, which contains locations of each character, its value and its alternatives, you need to have a license that allows that.
 By default, licenses do not allow exposing raw OCR results in public API.
 If you really need that, please [contact us](https://help.microblink.com) and explain your use case.
 # <a name="info"></a> Additional info

-## <a name="size_report"></a> BlinkID SDK size
+## <a name="size-report"></a> BlinkID SDK size
 You can find BlinkID SDK size report for all supported ABIs [here](https://github.com/BlinkID/blinkid-android/blob/master/size-report/sdk_size_report.md).

-## <a name="api_reference"></a> API reference
+## <a name="api-reference"></a> API reference
 Complete API reference can be found in [Javadoc](https://blinkid.github.io/blinkid-android).

 ## <a name="contact"></a> Contact